itsadars7/CPSC8430DL_HW_1/README.md

-# Homework 1 – CPSC8430 Deep Learning
+# Adarsha Neupane: Homework 1 – CPSC8430 Deep Learning

 This repository contains the code for Homework 1 tasks